-The leases for the properties maintained in Alexandria, VA and Longview, TX are month-to-month and can be cancelled with thirty days notice.
+The leases for the properties maintained in Alexandria, Virginia and Longview, Texas are month-to-month and can be cancelled upon thirty days' notice.

 NOTE 8 - INCOME TAXES

 The Company accounts for income taxes under ASC Topic 740: Income Taxes, which requires the recognition of deferred tax assets and liabilities for both the expected impact of differences between the financial statements and the tax basis of assets and liabilities, and for the expected future tax benefit to be derived from tax losses and tax credit carry-forwards.
 ASC Topic 740 additionally requires the establishment of a valuation allowance to reflect the likelihood of realization of deferred tax assets.